meldsun0/protocol-studies/docs/wiki/CL/validator.md

 # Validator

-[WIP] I will be adding a diagram about the BeaconChain duties.
+[WIP] I will be adding a secuence diagram about the BeaconChain duties: block proposing and attestation.